 If you’ve got tickets to a festival this year, it’s essential that you’re as prepared as possible.
 Silly mistakes can ruin your entire festival experience and put you off ever going to one again!

-Breeze through the 2023 festival season with our best festival hacks and tricks.
+Breeze through this festival season with our best festival hacks and tips below.

 1. Pack a portable charger